Built for edge computing & data migration

-With AWS Snowball, you have the choice of two devices, Snowball Edge Compute Optimized with more computing capabilities, suited for higher performance workloads, or Snowball Edge Storage Optimized with more storage, which is suited for large-scale data migrations and capacity-oriented workloads.
+AWS Snowball is available in two device types.
+Snowball Edge Compute Optimized with more computing capabilities, suited for higher performance workloads and Snowball Edge Storage Optimized with more storage, which is suited for large-scale data migrations and capacity-oriented workloads.

 Snowball Edge Compute Optimized provides powerful computing resources for use cases such as machine learning, full motion video analysis, analytics, and local computing stacks.
-These capabilities include 52 vCPUs, 208 GiB of memory, and an optional NVIDIA Tesla V100 GPU.
-For storage, the device provides 42 TB usable HDD capacity for S3 compatible object storage or EBS-compatible block volumes, as well as 7.68 TB of usable NVMe SSD capacity for EBS-compatible block volumes.
+These capabilities include 104 vCPUs, 416 GiB of memory, and an optional NVIDIA Tesla V100 GPU.
+For storage, the device provides 28 TB usable NVMe SSD capacity for Amazon S3 compatible storage or EBS-compatible block volumes.
 Snowball Edge Compute Optimized devices run Amazon EC2 sbe-c and sbe-g instances, which are equivalent to C5, M5a, G3, and P3 instances.

 Snowball Edge devices feature high-speed network connections, supporting 10 Gbps to 100 Gbps links with RJ45, SFP+ and QSFP+ copper, and optical interfaces.
 All encryption is performed on the device itself, helping enable a higher data throughput rate and shorter data transfer times.
 For device specific networking specifications, please see Snowball Edge documentation.